Australia creates world's biggest marine parks

 The decision has angered the commercial fishing industry, particularly from the northern Queensland state, while recreational fishing groups are also angered at the loss of access to some areas.

-Burke said the new marine reserves would only affect around one percent of Australia's commercial fishing, and the government would spend A$100 million ($103.28 million) to compensate commercial fishers for the loss of access.
+Burke said the new marine reserves would only affect around one percent of Australia's commercial fishing, and the government would spend A$100 million to compensate commercial fishers for the loss of access.

-He said most recreational fishing would continue as normal, as the parks were hundreds of kilometers offshore and well out of range for recreational fishing.
+He said most recreational fishing would continue as normal, as the parks were hundreds of kilometres offshore and well out of range for recreational fishing.

 But fishing supporters complained that they were being discriminated against.